 Fill these forms out as soon as possible and mail them to the nearest worker’s comp office.
 Your employer’s HR department may do this for you.
 Work with them.
 If they tell you that you need to go to the doctor or get tests run, always comply.

-These medical records will be important when filing a workplace accidents claim.
+These medical records will be important when filing a workplace accident claim.
 They will help you demonstrate that the accident or injury is work-related.

 In some cases, you sustain workplace accidents.
 Then you see a doctor.
 Your bills are paid and you’re made whole.